 Fellowships for host nation scientists to University of Oxford are provided to address specific knowledge and skills gaps.

-Training: from shore to sea, host nation scientists work alongside international experts to develop key skills including field research with cutting-edge technologies, taxonomic identification, data analysis and publication.
+Training: from shore to sea, host nation scientists work alongside experts to develop key skills including field research with cutting-edge technologies, taxonomic identification, data analysis and publication.